-Hazard Risk Initial Rating L, M, H Existing Control Measures Initial Rating L, M, H Additional Action Required (action by whom and completion date - use separate Action Plan if necessary) Prevalence of COVID-19 variants of concern in the community (Omnicron Higher risk of transmission. Н All relevant risk assessments and arrangements have been reviewed and updated in light of temporary local and national rules surrounding the Omnicron variant. М [Please see e-courier article dated 7 December 2021] Inadequate testing / maintenance and fire safety arrangements during the covid19 pandemic.
-Opening after reduced occupancy Equipment / system failure leading to enhanced physical or biological risks to people Essential maintenance/testing as detailed below will continue to be undertaken during periods of reduced occupancy [ensure the necessary checks have taken place for any parts of the building being reopened].
-Statutory testing and maintenance, such as water hygiene testing/flushing, lifts, gas supply/safety, fire alarm system, emergency lighting, fixed electrical installation, play/sporting equipment are maintained as normal.
-Fire doors are always operational and fire evacuation procedures have been reviewed L Fire risk assessment has been reviewed and the associated modifications / additional measures implemented to maintain an effective fire strategy (e.g. escape routes, doors held open etc).
+Hazard Risk Initial Rating L, M, H Existing Control Measures Initial Rating L, M, H Additional Action Required (action by whom and completion date - use separate Action Plan if necessary) Prevalence of COVID-19 variant of concern in the community (Omicron variant) Higher risk of transmission. Н All relevant risk assessments and arrangements have been reviewed and updated in light of temporary local and national rules surrounding the Omicron variant.
+Office workers who are able to work from home are supported to do so.
+Those staff who are unable to work from home attend school as usual.
+Face coverings are worn by staff, adult visitors and pupils in year 7 and above in communal areas [review face coverings risk assessment] Schools are not required to use the NHS COVID Pass, unless they are holding a specific event which meets the attendance thresholds (e.g a concert, party etc).
+Where applicable, the school will follow guidance on mandatory certification for such events.
+Under 18s are exempt from showing their COVID Status but should be counted towards attendance thresholds [such events are currently not advised under local advice provided by the NCC Public Health Team.
+It is unlikely that many events taking place in school would meet the threshold for checks but schools should be aware of this requirement].
+See: Carrying out mandatory COVID-19 status checks at your venue or event M [Please see e-courier article dated 7 December 2021] [Headteachers are advised to ensure they subscribe to the daily DfE email bulletins if they have not already done so.]
+Inadequate testing / maintenance and fire safety arrangements during the covid19 pandemic.
+Opening after reduced occupancy Equipment / system failure leading to enhanced physical or biological risks to people М Essential maintenance/testing as detailed below will continue to be undertaken during periods of reduced occupancy [ensure the necessary checks have taken place for any parts of the building being reopened].
+Statutory testing and maintenance, such as water hygiene testing/flushing, lifts, gas supply/safety, fire alarm system, emergency lighting, fixed electrical L Fire risk assessment has been reviewed and the associated modifications / additional measures implemented to maintain an effective fire strategy (e.g. escape routes, doors held open etc).
 Any changes to the fire risk assessment have been communicated to all staff.